How do students navigate educational and career pathways?

 Past projects on Student Choices and Pathways

 Higher educational institutions, from community colleges to universities, are increasingly using labor market information to ensure their programs and credentials align with economic trends.
-This project seeks to understand the many possible ways these institutions are utilizing labor market information.
+This project sought to understand the many possible ways these institutions utilize labor market information.

 Blacks and Hispanics have long been underrepresented in the nursing workforce and in many other health occupations.
 Pace University is attempting to address this problem through a program that seeks to increase retention of Black and Hispanic first-generation nursing students.
 The Rutgers Education & Employment Research Center will evaluate Pace University’s STEPS to Success Program and provide feedback to guide the four-year project, recommending improvements as needed.